-If you follow me on social media you may have gathered that the single most important girl in my life is Kali, my German Shepherd
+If you follow me on social media you may have gathered that the single most important girl in my life over the past decade has been Kali, my German Shepherd.

-She’s my other half and pretty much the mascot of my business, so I thought it only right to introduce her a little more fully.
+Kali is my other half and pretty much the mascot of my business, and though she left this earthly life in October 2022, she has played such an important part in my work over the years that it still feels only right to introduce her more fully.

 Kali was born in December 2011, the day after I first decided it was time for me to leave the world of full-time corporate work and follow the dreams of working for myself.
 In fact, I often tell people she was delivered to me exactly by the Universe, and here’s how…

 A couple of months before she was born I’d created my first vision board, and on there put the perfect German Shepherd puppy.
 I knew I’d be leaving my job in December, so decided that I’d get Christmas out of the way first and then set the intention of my perfect puppy being ready for me in January.